PaimaStudios/paima-game-templates/trading-cards/README.md

 | Card pack proxy contract    | GenericPaymentProxy.sol | Proxy for the payment contract                                                                        |
 |                             |                         |                                                                                                       |

-You can easily deploy all of these using the `deploy.sh` script in the `contracts/nft` folder that gets generated when running `./paima-engine contracts`.
-You can find the docs for doing that [here](https://docs.paimastudios.com/home/setup/deploying-your-stateful-nft)

-Notably, use the following steps:

-1. Deploy your L2 contract
-2. Deploy an NFT contract for the account NFT
-3. Deploy a NativeNftSale contract for the account NFT
-4. Set the minter of the contract in (1) to the contract from (4)
-5. Deploy an NFT contract for the trading card NFT
-6. Deploy a NativeNftSale contract for the trading card NFT
-7. Set the minter of the contract in (5) to the contract from (6)
-8. Deploy the generic payment contract
+To deploy these scripts,

+1. Start a local network using `npm run chain:start`
+2. `npm run chain:deploy`

 ## Environment Setup

-Config file `.env.development` is created during `npm run initialize` in the parent folder, based on `.env.example` in this project.
+Config file `.env.localhost` is created during `npm run initialize` in the parent folder, based on `.env.example` in this project.
 This is an empty file that you need to fill in with your specific values, before running Paima Engine.

 Feel free to use examples written in the file for initial testing.